-Bacon, red wine and good bone broth give this Mushroom Stew and deeply rich, savory flavor that’s lightened by the addition of fresh, vibrant green herbs.
-Use a mix of mushrooms for the best flavor
+Bacon, red wine, and good broth give this Mushroom Stew and deeply rich, savory flavor that's lightened by the addition of fresh, vibrant green herbs.

 Choosing Mushrooms for Stew

-Mushroom stew offers a deeply savory flavor owing to its inclusion of slow-simmered beef, beef bone broth, mushrooms and the slightest touch of tomato paste.
-To amplify the stew’s natural richness, choose a wide variety of mushrooms.
+Mushroom stew offers a deeply savory flavor owing to its inclusion of slow-simmered bison (or beef), bone broth, mushrooms, and the slightest touch of tomato paste.
+To amplify the stew's natural richness, choose a wide variety of mushrooms.

-Each variety of mushroom offers a slightly different flavor – whether you use domestic mushrooms like the white button or wild mushrooms like slippery jacks, morels, or boletes.
+Each variety of mushrooms offers a slightly different flavor - whether you use domestic mushrooms like the white button or wild mushrooms such as oyster mushrooms, morels, or boletes.

 - Toss the stew meat with flour and seasonings first.
 Stews’ rich, satiating broth comes from thickening the stew with a combination of flour and fat.
 You can make a roux, but tossing the meat with flour first is faster, easier and results in the smoothest texture.